kmatarese/glide/README.md

 arg in its `run` method signature (so just "conn=" would have worked too).
 It's often better to be explicit as shown here.

-> **Note:** In single-process cases this is usually not necessary, as you often have access to the objects you need to clean up in the main process and can just do normal clean up there with context managers or explicit calls to `close` methods.
+> **Note:** In single-process cases the use of `cleanup` is usually not necessary, as you often have access to the objects you need to clean up in the main process and can just do normal clean up there with context managers or explicit calls to `close` methods.

 ### Debug Logging